rustybird/corridor/README.md

 1. Either run the corridor-data-consensus daemon script, which opens a Tor control connection and subscribes to NEWCONSENSUS events (announcements listing all public relays), or pipe any number of "Bridge" lines into corridor-data-bridges.
 2. That data is used to atomically update a Linux ipset (a list of IP-address:TCP-port entries accessible in constant time) named corridor_relays containing all Valid Guard or Authority relays along with their ORPort.
-3. An iptables rule refuses to forward packets unless they are going to / coming from one of the relays inside the ipset.
+3. iptables rules refuse to forward packets unless they are going to / coming from one of the relays inside the ipset.

 ## Pitfalls